code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/cs-discoveries-apply.md

 <img src="/images/code-group.jpg" width="100%"/>

-We’re excited you’re interested in joining the 2017-18 Professional Learning Program for CS Discoveries!
+We’re excited you’re interested in joining the **free** 2017-18 Professional Learning Program for CS Discoveries!

 **Step 1:** Review the overview of <a href="/educate/csd" target=_blank>CS Discoveries and the Code.org Professional Learning Program</a> to make sure the course and the program are the right fit for you and your school.